mammerla/spfx-basic-webpart/README.md

 }
 ```

-Replace �render()� line and on downward with snippet #6.
+Replace the render() line and on downward with this snippet:

 ```
   public render(): JSX.Element {